Understanding the Basics of Sheet Metal Edge Rolling

 Control: Optimize roller path, force, and speed.
 Simulations forecast roll-in and allow pre-adjustment.

 Use machine guards and two-hand controls on presses.
 Wear gloves and eye protection.
 For heated processes, ensure proper ventilation and thermal protection.
+Secure the sheet with a clamp or in a vice before any manual hammering or adjustment.
+Some shops require a basic metal shop class in order to learn safe tool use before operating specialized equipment.

 In automotive production, roller hemming of aluminum doors achieves tight tolerances with minimal roll-in.